 Graduate students complete an on-campus practicum supervised by a licensed speech-language pathologist in the Eleanor M. Luse Center in their first semester.
 In subsequent semesters, students are assigned to practica in diverse settings that include hospitals, schools, long-term care facilities, preschools, home health agencies, and other sites.
 Clinical experiences in the Eleanor M. Luse Center are required throughout the graduate program.
 In total, 400 clock hours, of which 25 can be clinical observation and 375 must be direct client contact, are required for graduate from the master's degree program.

-In addition to seven semesters of didactic courses held on campus at the University of Vermont or clinical courses held at The University of Vermont Medical Center, all medical laboratory and radiation sciences programs involve a one-semester practicum at one of our affiliated institutions, located throughout New England and eastern New York, in the spring of the fourth year.
+In addition to seven semesters of didactic courses held on campus at the University of Vermont or clinical courses held at The University of Vermont Medical Center, the Medical Laboratory Science and Medical Radiation Sciences programs involve a one-semester practicum at one of our affiliated institutions, located throughout New England and eastern New York, in the spring of the fourth year.
 Participation and successful completion of the practicum is a requirement for graduation.
 Students are responsible for travel and lodging during the off-campus experience.
 Assignment of affiliate sites is completed through a lottery system.

 Medical Laboratory Science Clinical and Public Health Concentrations